 #8 Project Management for Humans: Helping People Get Things Done, Brett Harned

 Project Management for Humans is a book that brings the human approach back to project management.
 Although it is more applicable to digital project management, the book would be a useful read for all project managers.

 The book emphasizes the role of people in the project and teaches the reader to manage both the process and the team.
-Brett Harned goes beyond talking about the tools, such as the calendar planner for the team, and dedicates a lot of attention to soft skills: what they are and how to develop them.
+Brett Harned goes beyond talking about the tools, such as the calendar planner for the team and simple task organizer, and dedicates a lot of attention to soft skills: what they are and how to develop them.